AnonymousKashiwa/DTP-Net/README.md

 ```

 ## Todo
-Data will be published after the paper received.<br>
-The data will be normalized and anonymized, and only the approximate maximum value will be published to protect user privacy.<br>
-There will be a detailed description after the data is published.
+Since the requirements from the Yahoo!
+Corporation, the data can only be anonymized and published by them after the paper received.
+There will be a detailed description after the data is published.<br>
+To test the runnable of our source code, we generate two virtual data sets by random numbers under the data path.